-Every time you turn around there is yet another news story about the importance of vitamin D. The “sunshine vitamin” has been shown to be beneficial for several health conditions, including bone health, immune health, fertility, and others.
+Every time you turn around there is yet another news story about the importance of vitamin D. The “sunshine vitamin” has been shown to be beneficial for bone health, immune health, fertility, and more.

 1. What is vitamin D?

-Vitamin D is a fat-soluble vitamin that functions to maintain normal blood levels of calcium and phosphorus.
+Vitamin D is a fat-soluble vitamin that functions to maintain healthy blood levels of calcium and phosphorus.
 Vitamin D enhances the absorption of calcium, thus helping to build and maintain strong bones.
-Without adequate vitamin D, bones can become thin, brittle, or soft.

 2. Ergocalciferol vs. cholecalciferol?

-The two types of vitamin D available in food and dietary supplements: ergocalciferol (vitamin D2) and cholecalciferol (vitamin D3).
+There are two main types of vitamin D available in food and dietary supplements: ergocalciferol (vitamin D2) and cholecalciferol (vitamin D3).

-Ergocalciferol (vitamin D2) is the plant form of vitamin D and typically comes from yeast.
-Prescription vitamin D products contain vitamin D2.
+Ergocalciferol (vitamin D2) is the plant form of vitamin D and typically comes from mushrooms and yeast.
+Most prescription vitamin D products contain vitamin D2.

-Cholecalciferol (vitamin D3) is the type of vitamin D our bodies produce after exposure to sunlight.
-It is also the type of vitamin D that is in fatty fish like salmon and herring.
+Cholecalciferol (vitamin D3) is the type of vitamin D your body produces after exposure to sunlight.
+There aren’t a lot of foods that naturally contain vitamin D3, but fatty fish like salmon and herring are great sources.
 Most supplements source their vitamin D3 from lanolin, but as plant-based supplements become more popular, some products include vitamin D3 from lichen.

 3. Can you get vitamin D from the sun?

-Vitamin D is sometimes called the “sunshine vitamin.”
-And for good reason.
-With enough sun exposure, our bodies will make all the vitamin D we need.
+Vitamin D is sometimes called the “sunshine vitamin” — and for good reason.
+With enough sun exposure, your body can make all the vitamin D you need.

-However, if you not exposed to enough sunlight, you may not get enough vitamin D. The same is true if you have a hard time metabolizing vitamin D or have reduced liver or kidney function.
-The amount of vitamin D produced in the body from sun exposure can vary greatly depending on one’s age, location or latitude, time of day, smog, and use of sunscreen.
+However, if you’re not exposed to enough sunlight, you may not produce enough vitamin D. The same is true if you have a hard time metabolizing vitamin D or have reduced liver or kidney function.
+The amount of vitamin D produced in the body from sun exposure can also vary greatly depending on your age, geographical location, time of day, smog, and use of sunscreen.

 As you get older, your skin becomes less efficient at synthesizing vitamin D from sunlight.
 Older adults are also more likely to spend time indoors, which can affect vitamin D production.
-Location is also very important in determining the amount of vitamin D produced from exposure to the sun.
-In most of the U.S., you cannot make vitamin D from sunlight for four months of the year.
+Location is also very important in determining the amount of vitamin D you can produce from the sun.
+In most of the United States, you cannot make vitamin D from sunlight for four months of the year.
 If you live in the Northern U.S. or Canada, it may be difficult in as many as seven months.

 Moreover, using sunscreen reduces the amount of vitamin D produced through sun exposure.
 Experts still recommend using sunscreen to protect your skin and overall health from the sun, but keep in mind that sunscreen with an SPF of 8 or greater will block 90% of the rays that you need to produce vitamin D.

 4. Can you get vitamin D from food?

-It is difficult to acquire optimal levels of vitamin D from your diet alone because vitamin D occurs naturally in very few foods.
-Fatty fish (such as salmon) and certain oils naturally contain some vitamin D. Breakfast cereals and milk are often fortified with vitamin D. The process of fortification adds vitamin D to food or beverages that may not contain it naturally.
-Drinking a quart of fortified milk each day provides you with about 400 IU of vitamin D.
+It is difficult to get enough vitamin D from your diet alone because vitamin D occurs naturally in very few foods.
+Fatty fish (such as salmon), liver, and egg yolks naturally contain some vitamin D. Breakfast cereals and milk are often fortified with vitamin D. The process of fortification adds vitamin D to food or beverages that may not contain it naturally.
+Drinking a quart of fortified milk each day provides you with about 10 mcg (400 IU) of vitamin D.

-5. How do I know if I’m vitamin D deficient?
+5. How do you know if you’re getting enough vitamin D?

-6. How much vitamin D do I need?
+6. How much vitamin D do you need?

 7. Why is vitamin D important for bone health?

-8. Aside from bone health, what else can vitamin D help with?
+8. Aside from bone health, does vitamin D have any other health benefits?

-9. What are the side effects of too much vitamin D?
+9. Can you get too much vitamin D?

-Increased exposure to sunlight does not cause vitamin D toxicity.
+Should you be worried about sunlight?
+Not really.
 The body is very efficient at limiting the amount of vitamin D produced by the body.
 Therefore, you do not have to worry about getting too much vitamin D from sunlight.
 But if you’re spending more time in the sun, be sure to protect your skin with sunscreen.

 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.